HolodoriDB/holodori-android-patches/README.md

 ## Check the Releases
 We provide APKs of the game that disables the Google Play dependency.
 These patched versions also enables MITM debugging (disabling certificate validation).

-These versions of the game will also attempt to spoof the `x-a-s` signature check header so the game will not detect the modified APK.

 The game still does require an Android API version of 29+ (or Android 10+) and a compatible device - this only bypasses Google Play requirment and not any other device requirements.

 ### Working Emulators